mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 30 Mar 2023 - update PyTorch 2.0 notebook with more info/clean code
 * 23 Mar 2023 - upgrade PyTorch 2.0 tutorial with annotations and images
 * 13 Mar 2023 - add starter code for PyTorch 2.0 tutorial
 * 18 Nov 2022 - add a reference for 3 most common errors in PyTorch + links to course sections for more: https://www.learnpytorch.io/pytorch_most_common_errors/